flexpertsdev/smart-context-chat-ai/README.md

 ## Environment Variables

-This project requires the following environment variables:
+This project uses Netlify Functions to securely call the Anthropic API.

-- `VITE_SUPABASE_URL`: Your Supabase project URL
+### Required for Netlify deployment:
-- `VITE_SUPABASE_ANON_KEY`: Your Supabase anonymous key
+- `ANTHROPIC_API_KEY`: Your Anthropic API key (used by Netlify Functions)

-You can get these from your Supabase project dashboard.
+### Optional for local development:
+- `VITE_ANTHROPIC_API_KEY`: For direct API usage (not recommended due to CORS)

 ## Deployment to Netlify

-When deploying to Netlify, make sure to:
+When deploying to Netlify:

 1. Set the environment variables in Netlify's dashboard
 2. Go to Site Settings > Environment Variables
-3. Add `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`
+3. Add `ANTHROPIC_API_KEY` with your Anthropic API key
+4. The app will automatically use Netlify Functions to call the Anthropic API

+## How it works

+- The app uses Netlify Functions as a backend proxy to call the Anthropic API
+- This avoids CORS issues and keeps your API key secure
+- No additional backend services (like Supabase) are required

 **Edit a file directly in GitHub**